mdancho84/mdancho84.github.io/_posts/2019-06-27-data-science-workflow.md

 In monetary terms, __a reduction in churn of 20% equates to an annual savings of $10M__.
 Over 5 years, this is $50M in savings generated from the Data Science Practice working with the decision makers (e.g. Sales, Marketing, Production).

-# How Do We Go From Problem To Value?
+# How Do We Go From Business Problem To Business Value?

 The way to go from business problem to business value follows an iterative set of steps that at [Business Science University](https://university.business-science.io), we call the Data Science Workflow: